 This is not about duty or obligation.
 It is a joyful and obedient response to the invitation to enter into a personal relationship with Jesus Christ.
 It is in Him that we place our hope for this life and for the salvation He secured for us through God’s great mercy and grace.

-About Me: I’m a Christian who loves being in community, and I am a member of Beacon Church based in Albertson, NY.
+About Me: I’m a Christian who loves being in community.
 An avid reader, I have a passion for Scripture and Christian apologetics.
 I am also a runner (sometimes), a certified Holy Yoga instructor and a wannabe marketer.